(Amplified) Banded Matrix Factorization: A unified approach to private training: Abstract

 \section{Abstract}

 Matrix factorization (MF) mechanisms for differential privacy (DP) have substantially improved the state-of-the-art in privacy-utility-computation tradeoffs for ML applications in a variety of scenarios, but in both the centralized and federated settings there remain instances where either MF cannot be easily applied, or other algorithms provide better tradeoffs (typically, as $\epsilon$ becomes small).
 In this work, we show how MF can subsume prior state-of-the-art algorithms in both federated and centralized training settings, across all privacy budgets.
-The key technique throughout is the construction of MF mechanisms with banded matrices.
+The key technique throughout is the construction of MF mechanisms with banded matrices (lower-triangular matrices with at most $\hat{b}$ nonzero bands including the main diagonal).
 For cross-device federated learning (FL), this enables multiple-participations with a relaxed device participation schema compatible with practical FL infrastructure (as demonstrated by a production deployment).
-In the centralized setting, we prove that banded matrices enjoy the same privacy amplification results as for the ubiquitous DP-SGD algorithm, but can provide strictly better performance in most scenarios---this lets us always at least match DP-SGD, and often outperform it even at $\epsilon\ll2$.
-Finally, $\hat{b}$-banded matrices substantially reduce the memory and time complexity of per-step noise generation from $\mathcal{O}(n)$, $n$ the total number of iterations, to a constant $\mathcal{O}(\hat{b})$, compared to general MF mechanisms.
+In the centralized setting, we prove that banded matrices enjoy the same privacy amplification results as the ubiquitous \dpsgd algorithm, but can provide strictly better performance in most scenarios---this lets us always at least match \dpsgd, and often outperform it.